Principles (Shadang) Or Six Limbs of Indian Art

 (Must Read Article- Progressive Artist Group: Indian Artist Groups)

 Gracefulness in Composition (Lavanya Yojnam)

 This limb is an important principle of painting.
-According to this, the image or artwork should be the elegance with the expression.
-As the limb of proportion gives the direction to an art work, this limb of Lavanya Yojnam makes it more excellent.
-As we discover earlier the the expression denotes an inner sense of beauty, while Lavanya Yojnam is a symbol of external beauty.
-If there is any shortfall after emotion, form, proportion, sometimes it can be fulfilled by applying it.
+According to this, the image or artwork should be elegant with the expression.
+As the limb of proportion gives the direction to artwork, this limb of Lavanya Yojnam makes it more excellent.
+As we discover earlier the expression denotes an inner sense of beauty, while Lavanya Yojnam is a symbol of external beauty.
+If there is any shortfall after emotion, form, or proportion, sometimes it can be fulfilled by applying it.

-In this part of then limbs, Simulation is actually to copy (Sadrashya).
+In this part of the limbs, Simulation is actually to copy (Sadrashya).
 In Indian painting, Sadrshya is considered as the main Vaastu.
-That is why, this is described in this way:
+That is why this is described in this way:

-In summary,to just copy not enough and to get the reflection is not enough.
-Similarly, the meaning of this theory here in the importance of the objects.
-So the objective related to subject matter is also important.
-For example, if you want to visualize the river, it is considered to depict fish, turtle, grasshopper, lotus, and trees and birds.
-Accordingly, in Indian art, this quality of simulation for human body has been discovered in the natural abstracts which are as follows: –
+In summary, just copying is not enough, and getting the reflection is not enough.
+Similarly, the meaning of this theory here is the importance of the objects.
+So the objective related to the subject matter is also important.
+For example, if you want to visualize the river, it is considered to depict fish, turtles, grasshoppers, lotus, trees, and birds.
+Accordingly, in Indian art, this quality of simulation for the human body has been discovered in the natural abstracts which are as follows: –

 - Eye: Lotus Leaf, Lotus Bud, like Deer, like a Bird or Fish Like

 - Ears: Like the wings of a vulture,

 - Nose: Like sesame flowers or parrots,